Skip to main content

 4.8(1,109 reviews)

 Perched above Krabi's lowlands, this working Buddhist temple draws visitors for two distinct reasons: its active spiritual life and the extraordinary panoramic views waiting at the summit.
-Reaching the top requires climbing 1,260 steep steps — closer in parts to a ladder than a staircase — but those who make the ascent are rewarded with expansive vistas across Krabi's limestone karsts and surrounding landscape.
-The temple grounds themselves house monks and local devotees engaged in daily Buddhist practice, giving the site genuine cultural weight beyond the scenery.
-The atmosphere shifts noticeably from the lower grounds to the summit.
-At the base, the temple complex is quiet and contemplative, with shrines and religious structures typical of Thai Buddhist sites.
-The climb is physically demanding and should not be underestimated, but visitors of moderate fitness who pace themselves and take breaks find it entirely manageable.
-Good to know: arriving between 8 and 9am is strongly advised — temperatures rise quickly and the steps become more crowded as the morning progresses.
-There is no water available on the route up or at the top, so bringing sufficient water is essential.
-No advance tickets are needed and no entrance fee is charged, though donations are customary at the temple.
+The temple grounds house monks and local devotees engaged in daily Buddhist practice, giving the site genuine cultural weight beyond the scenery.
+The climb itself — 1,260 steps, some sections steep enough to feel more like a ladder than a staircase — is physically demanding but entirely manageable for visitors of moderate fitness who pace themselves and take breaks along the way.
+The atmosphere shifts noticeably from base to summit.
+At the lower grounds, the complex is quiet and contemplative, with shrines and religious structures typical of Thai Buddhist sites.
+Higher up, the reward is expansive views across Krabi's limestone karst landscape — the kind of scenery that makes the effort feel worthwhile for most who attempt it.
+Good to know: arriving between 8 and 9am is strongly advisable, as temperatures climb quickly and the steps grow more crowded as the morning progresses.
+There is no water available on the route up or at the summit, so bringing sufficient water is essential.
+No advance tickets are required and no entrance fee is charged, though donations are customary at the temple.
 Visitors should dress modestly, covering shoulders and knees, and wear sturdy, closed shoes suited to steep climbing.
 The site is open daily from 6am to 6pm.

 Experience hints